Myth: Hard Work Beats Depression

 Fact: Anyone Can Get Depressed

 Poet or linebacker, shy or outgoing, anyone from any ethnic background can develop depression.
 The illness is twice as common in women as in men, but it may be that women are more likely to seek help.
 It's often first noticed in the late teens or 20s, but an episode can develop at any age.
-Tough personal experiences can trigger depression, or it may develop out of the blue.
+Tough personal experiences can sometimes trigger depression in people who are at risk for the illness.
+Or it may develop out of the blue.

 Fact: It Can Sneak Up Slowly